Reedsburg came just one play — one, agonizing play — from potentially winning its first state title in 2008.

 “I think (the loss) probably ate at me more than anybody,” Pottinger said.
 “I’m the one that’s calling the plays and making the decision there about going for two at the end.”

-The Beavers returned a boatload of talent from their 2008 team, especially on defense, and had high expectations for themselves, but also knew a return trip to state was far from a given.
+The Beavers returned a boatload of talent from their 2008 team and had high expectations for themselves, but also knew a return trip to state was far from a given.

-Though the expectations were high, there were several speedbumps along the way during a 6-3 regular season.
+The expectations were high, but there were several speed bumps along the way during a 6-3 regular season.

-The year began with a narrow 17-14 road loss to Monona Grove, who ended up starting the season 11-0 before bowing out in Level 3 of the Division 2 playoffs.
-The Beavers went on to beat Fort Atkinson, Portage and Sauk Prairie by a combined margin of 126-19 to improve to 3-1.
+After a season-opening 17-14 loss to Monona Grove, the Beavers went on to beat Fort Atkinson, Portage and Sauk Prairie by a combined margin of 126-19 to improve to 3-1.